yugabyte/yugabyte-db/docs/content/develop/client-drivers/cassandra/nodejs.md

 This tutorial assumes that you have:

-- installed YugaByte DB, created a universe and are able to interact with it using the CQL and Redis shell.
-If not, please follow these steps in the [quick start guide](/quick-start/test-cql/).
+- installed YugaByte DB, created a universe and are able to interact with it using the CQL shell.
+If not, please follow these steps in the [quick start guide](/quick-start/test-cassandra/).
 - installed a recent version of `node`.
 If not, you can find install instructions [here](https://nodejs.org/en/download/).

 We will be using the [async](https://github.com/caolan/async) JS utility to work with asynchronous Javascript.
 Install this by running the following command: